 In my opinion, based on the shape of the peninsula, they should have called it, “Elizabeth’s Foot”, but that’s besides the point.

 From the European colonists perspective, that spot was the beginning of Greenwich history.

 Sound Beach in the 1800s

 For the second half of the Nineteenth Century, Old Greenwich was called “Sound Beach”.
-The name was supposed to attract more beach-goers to town on holiday.
+The name was supposed to attract more beach-goers to town on holiday to enjoy one of the best beaches in CT.
 The name persists with downtown Old Greenwich’s main street, named Sound Beach Avenue.

 Even to this day, Old Greenwich remains Greenwich’s beach town, a quintessential representation of summer in Connecticut.

 Attractions, Activities, and Things to Do in Old Greenwich

 But what is there to actually do in Old Greenwich?

 Here are just a few activities and attractions you might want to check out in the local area!